-Do you feel you need to control every aspect of your life?
-When we control excessively, we are attempting to alter life’s moving currents and rhythm.
+Do you feel you need to take control of every aspect of your life?
+When we feel the need to take control excessively, we become a control freak attempting to alter life’s moving currents and rhythm.
 When we do this, we are unable to see options and make choices that would significantly change our lives emotionally, creatively and financially.
 We become imprisoned by our fears, anger and resentment and are thus not open to the wonders that await us.

-Let me explain three key ways the decontrol process can improve your life.
+Let me explain three key ways that letting go of the control freak mentality improve your life.

 Letting go strengthens your bond with your children